-Disassembly procedure
+Disassembly Procedure

-- 1. Essentially, one reverses the assembly procedure.
-Start by removing the telescope, counterweights and counterweight shaft. - 2.
-Remove the Dec.
+- Essentially, one reverses the assembly procedure.
+Start by removing the telescope, counterweights and counterweight shaft. - Remove the Dec.
 Counterweight Adapter by unscrewing it.
-If it is too tight to turn by hand, you may insert a hex key into one of the two holes at the side of the cap in order to gain leverage. - Disconnect the Dec.
-Servo Cable at the motorbox connection as shown in the illustration (see above illustration).
-Feed it back through the cable port and tuck it back into the center of the R.A. axis for safety and to prevent damage.
+If it is too tight to turn by hand, you may insert a hex key into one of the two holes at the side of the cap in order to gain leverage. - Reach inside the axis and disconnect the Dec.
+Servo Cable at the connector box as shown in the illustration (see above illustration).
+Tuck it back into the center of the R.A. axis for safety and to prevent damage.